-- The first social contact babies have is usually with his/her mother during feeding times.
+- The first social contact babies have is usually with their mothers during feeding times.
 This happens through eye contact.
-The mother smiles and talks to the baby while she feeds him and this is how bonding happens.
+The mother smiles and talks to the baby while feeding and this is how bonding happens.
 Handling and touching the baby also plays an especially significant role.

 - The baby with visual impairment cannot make eye contact with the mother, there is, therefore, no ‘communication’ between them.
 This not only causes the baby to be passive and withdraw from the mother, but also the mother from the baby.
 The mother may feel that the baby does not respond to her, and she then withdraws.
 This leads to estrangement between them.
 This will lead to less interaction and handling of the baby by the mother and therefore less social contact.

-The child with visual impairment’s social interaction is more complicated than that of the visual child because facial expressions, body language and other visual clues have never been seen.
-A child may have difficulty aiming their voice at the person they’re talking to and put their head on their desk instead.
+The social interaction of the child with visual impairment is more complicated than that of the visual child because facial expressions, body language and other visual clues have never been seen.
+A child may have difficulty aiming their voice at the person they’re talking to and put their head on their desk instead, for example.

 Learning is the key to development.
 This section explains how you can help your child to develop by helping them to listen, to touch and, if they have some vision, to look.
 All children with a vision impairment, even those with relatively good partial sight, benefit from learning to use their non-visual senses to give them more information about their surroundings.
 Children can be taught to interpret and piece together the information being sent to their brain from all their senses.
 These are skills which are learned over several years and can take a lot of practice.

 Babies are surrounded by adult speech from day one.
 When a baby is lying very still, it’s easy to interpret this as a lack of interest in what is going on.
 However, babies or toddlers with a vision impairment often become really still precisely so that they can listen and work out what is happening.
 For example, in the morning a child with little sight may listen to the bedroom door open and hear their parents’ voice.